 - Classic German baking made plant-based

 - Buttery, crunchy and so delicious

 🇩🇪 The story behind this recipe

-If you are into German food, you came to the right place!
-All my veganized versions of traditional German foods are super authentic, tasty and made with love.
-There is many more German foods from my childhood to explore on this blog.
+If you are into German food, you've come to the right place!
+All my veganized versions of traditional German foods are super authentic, tasty, and made with love.
+There are many more German foods from my childhood to explore on this blog.
 (If you're new here you may not know that I am from Germany!
 I moved to the United States in December 2019.)
 I hope you enjoy them as much as I do!

 To store, put the cookies in a tin in a cool place.
 The tin should not be airtight.
 It should be able for a little moisture to escape.
 The best cookie tin to use is a Christmas metal tin.
 I always line these with a layer of vegan wax or parchment paper.
 For the first couple of days, I like to not fully close and seal the tin.
 After a couple days I seal it completely.
 Properly stored they keep fresh at room temperature for around 4 week.

 Freeze cookies in a freezer-safe bag for up to 3 months.
 Squeeze out any excess air and label it with the date of freezing.
 To thaw place on the countertop on a plate and let come to room temperature.

 German Cutout Christmas Cookies (easy + vegan)

 - Mixing bowl, rolling pin, christmas themed cookie cutters, baking sheet

 - 250 g all purpose flour, unbleached (8.8 oz)